Meet the ART-AI team and read about their research interests and backgrounds.

 Christof’s main research interests are in the fields of Human-Computer Interaction, with a focus on VR/AR and sensors such as for eye gaze tracking.
 He is interested in applications of VR/AR technology in training, learning and mental and physical health.
 He is also interested in assistive technology such as systems that allow users to control computers with eye gaze.

-Polly is a Biomechanist interested in muscles and tendons in human and animal locomtion, injury prevention and performance enhancement.
+Polly is a Biomechanist interested in muscles and tendons in human and animal locomotion, injury prevention and performance enhancement.

 Understanding muscle-tendon interaction and motor control in demanding dynamic tasks to prevent injury.